-Practice Courses are available for teams to practice, demonstrate proficiency, and qualify for the Semi-Finals Round.
+Practice Courses are available for teams to practice, demonstrate proficiency, and qualify for the Finals Round.
 During this round, multiple courses are available, and each course includes all tasks.
 Teams may schedule times to practice or qualify on these courses.
 Multiple teams may be on a Practice Course at the same time.
 (Section 2.5 Qualifying Round)

-2.3.3 Semi-Finals / Finals Round
+2.3.3 Finals Round

-Teams who qualify for the Semi-Finals Round are assigned a time slot to conduct their Semi-Finals / Finals run.
-(Section 2.6 Semi-Finals / Finals Round)
+Teams who qualify for the Finals Round are assigned a time slot and a course to conduct their scored Finals run.
+(Section 2.6 Finals Round)